MoseleyBioinformaticsLab/pdb_eda/doc/guide.rst

 -----------
 The :mod:`pdb_eda` package can be used in several ways:

-   * As a library for accessing and manipulating data in PDB or CCP4 format files.
+   * As a library for accessing and manipulating data in PDB and CCP4 format files.

-      * Create the :class:`~pdb_eda.densityAnalysis.fromPDBid` generator function that will generate (yield) single :class:`~pdb_eda.densityAnalysis` instance at a time.
+      * Use the :class:`~pdb_eda.densityAnalysis.fromPDBid` generator function that will generate (yield) single :class:`~pdb_eda.densityAnalysis` instance at a time.

       * Process each :class:`~pdb_eda.densityAnalysis` instance: